Muhammad Muhammad Taib: Controversies

-In 1987, Muhammad when he was still the Menteri Besar angered the Sultan of Selangor when it was found that he had secretly married the ruler's daughter Tengku Puteri Zahariah in Sungai Golok, Thailand.
+In 1987, Muhammad, during his early tenure as Selangor's Menteri Besar angered the Sultan of Selangor when it was found that he had secretly married the ruler's daughter Tengku Puteri Zahariah in Sungai Golok, Thailand.
 The late sultan later accepted his apologies.

 In 1997, Muhammad was forced to resign after he was charged in Australia with making false currency declarations after millions of dollars were found in his suitcase as he was leaving the country.
 However, he was found not guilty, after claiming he could not understand the declaration forms which were in English.
 Somehow, in a later development, an investigative committee found that the court had erred in its judgment.